mozilla-it/ctms-api/guides/developer_setup.md

 ### Building
 Build images with:
-> docker build --tag containerized_microservice_template --file docker/Dockerfile .
+> docker build --tag ctms-spike-185 --file docker/Dockerfile .

 Stop the build at optional stages (development, lint, test, production) with the --target option:
-> docker build --name containerized_microservice_template --file docker/Dockerfile . --target <stage>
+> docker build --name ctms-spike-185 --file docker/Dockerfile . --target <stage>

 #### Optional
 It is also possible to build the full image through the provided scripts: